Health After 2020

 The dialogue session will take the form of a public lecture delivered in partnership with UBC Health as part of the UBC Health Dialogue Series.
 Members of the UBC Health team will be available to assist with the overall event delivery, but all session content and the convening of a collaborative panel of speakers will be the responsibility of program participants.

 Dialogue sessions will be delivered as part of the UBC Health Dialogue Series.
 These sessions are expected to begin in early 2023 and take place throughout the calendar year.
 Applicants have an opportunity to give an indication of preferred timing of the session as part of the application process.
 The UBC Health team will work collaboratively with program participants to determine and distribute event dates throughout the year.

 In 2023, Health After 2020 will host dialogue sessions as hybrid events (both in-person and virtual).

 The UBC Health Senior Leadership Team will recommend proposal selection and prioritization to the Associate Vice-President, Health, who will review the recommendations and make final decisions.

 Program participants will be notified in October, but UBC Health will connect with participants on an ongoing basis to discuss the collaborations and potential timing of dialogue sessions.

 Whom can I contact if I have questions?

-If you have any questions, or would like to discuss your proposal, please contact Veronica Grant, Project Coordinator at firstname.lastname@example.org.
+If you have any questions, or would like to discuss your proposal, please contact Veronica Grant, Project Coordinator, UBC Health at firstname.lastname@example.org.